leoramosbq/DiscreteEventSimulation/README.md

 This job was used as a requirement to my graduation as a civil engeneer in the Federal University of Santa Catarina (UFSC).
 Any questions, please write to me.
 My linkedin: https://www.linkedin.com/in/leonardo-ramos-a31a73a7/

-Thats the beauty on Linkedin, heuheuehhu
+Thats the beauty on Linkedin, hehe